thegreenwebfoundation/developer-docs/README.md

    git clone https://github.com/thegreenwebfoundation/developer-docs
    ```

+   If you plan to contribute to this project, then please [create a fork of it](https://github.com/thegreenwebfoundation/.github/fork) in your own Github account before making changes.

 2. **Navigate to project directory:** Once the cloning process is complete, navigate to the project directory:

    ```bash